 November 8-9, 2019: Louisville, Kentucky

 November 20-21, 2020: Memphis, Tennessee

 The SCBS construes British Studies very broadly to include the history, literature, arts, and culture of the Home Islands and the Commonwealth.
 It welcomes into membership anyone interested in such subjects, whether or not pursued professionally.

 Dues for the SCBS are $15 annually for regular membership, $10 for students, and $300 for a lifetime membership.
 As a courtesy, the Southern Historical Association extends the option of affiliate membership (non-voting) to members of the SCBS for $7.
-For those interested, full membership in the SHA’s European History Section is available for annual dues of $17.
+For those interested, full membership in the SHA’s European History Section is available.
 All SCBS dues may be paid through the SCBS Secretary/Treasurer.
 Please complete our Membership Form and mail to the address indicated.